UZBEK LANGUAGE, CULTURE AND EVERYDAY LIFE IN SAMARKAND

 The Summer School offers two options:

 - Course for beginners without any pre-knowledge of the Uzbek language

-- Course for slightly advanced learners who have a minimum of 1 year of Uzbek, or 2 years of another Turkic language or a good knowledge of the Tajik language
+- Course for slightly advanced learners who have a minimum of 1 year of Uzbek, or 2 years of another Turkic language

 The language courses are run by experienced teachers from the Samarkand State Institute of Foreign Languages in cooperation with a language teacher of the Central Asian Seminar of Humboldt Universitaet, Berlin, relying on the methodology developed at Humboldt Universitaet and applied, among others, in DAAD-sponsored summer schools co-organized by that university and SSIFL since 2003.
 Course materials in German are available; the language of instruction will be German and English.
 SSIFL provides all state-of-the-art teaching equipment.